 Our Client Care Manager is a Gerontologist, and is in charge of understanding our clients’ needs and making sure care goes well.
 She acts as primary contact for clients and families, and supervises caregivers working onsite with clients.

-Meredith Caplin, Founder and CEO, is a Licensed Clinical Social Worker.
+Meredith Caplin, Founder, is a Licensed Clinical Social Worker.
 She received her Master’s Degree in Social Welfare with a specialization in Gerontology from UC Berkeley in 2004.
 Prior to founding CSS, she was a Medical Social Worker in hospital settings and provided psychotherapy to older adults.
 In addition to her professional training and experience, Meredith’s commitment to senior care is informed by her mother’s own struggle with early onset Alzheimer’s disease, as well as close relationships with her grandparents.

 Meredith started CSS Home Care in 2010 with the belief that everyone deserves care that fosters independence, dignity, and well-being.
 As a geriatric specialist, she knows how important it is to recognize and support older adults as whole people, addressing safety, physical and mental health, emotional well-being, and social engagement.